 Firearms smugglers have flooded the Gulf of Guinea with dangerous weapons.
 In Nigeria and Benin Republic porous borders facilitate this trade.
 Civil wars in several countries in the region have also created markets for illicit firearms.
 A comprehensive police report on arms intercepted in Nigeria is not available, but in 2001, 1,103 firearms were intercepted.
-The figure rose to 3,100 firearms in 2003 and 5,405 firearms and 420,281 rounds of ammunition in 2004.44 In 2005, the -police intercepted and destroyed 6,348 illegal firearms and discovered 225 firearms in 2006.45 In 2009, The Punch newspaper reported the seizure of 41 assorted shotguns and 364 rounds of live ammunition by the police.
-In June of the same year, a Ukrainian plane loaded with Committee which attempted to reconcile the militant factions of Ateke Tom and Dokubo Asari in the Niger Delta area succeeded in recovering and destroying only 854 guns, 1,353 rounds of ammunition, 2 grenades and 11 pieces of explosive.47 Both militant leaders were political bodyquards to Governor Peter Odili of Rivers State in the 1999 governorship elections.
+The figure rose to 3,100 firearms in 2003 and 5,405 firearms and 420,281 rounds of ammunition in 2004.
+44 In 2005, the -police intercepted and destroyed 6,348 illegal firearms and discovered 225 firearms in 2006.45 In 2009, The Punch newspaper reported the seizure of 41 assorted shotguns and 364 rounds of live ammunition by the police.
+In June of the same year, a Ukrainian plane loaded with guns and military-spec ammunition was detained at the Kano international airport.
+46 The Presidential Disarmament Committee which attempted to reconcile the militant factions of Ateke Tom and Dokubo Asari in the Niger Delta area succeeded in recovering and destroying only 854 guns, 1,353 rounds of ammunition, 2 grenades and 11 pieces of explosive.
+47 Both militant leaders were political bodyguards to Governor Peter Odili of Rivers State in the 1999 governorship elections.

 Analysts have pointed to a two-way arms circulation in Nigeria: intrastate and interstate.
-The intrastate movement of arms is characterized by the way weapons change hands from legal to illegal possession, while the interstate movement refers to illegal cross-border movement of arms.48 An example of intrastate arms movement dustry" Cape Town, p.1.
+The intrastate movement of arms is characterized by the way weapons change hands from legal to illegal possession, while the interstate movement refers to illegal cross-border movement of arms.
+48 An example of intrastate arms movement involved arms deals in 2008 by a Nigerian army Major and five other soldiers who sold 7,000 army guns for N100 million to Niger Delta militants.